williamdemeo/ISMA2004/README.md

 by William DeMeo, which appeared in the
 *Proceedings of the International Symposium on Musical Acoustics*, Nara, Japan, 2004.

+If you have questions, comments, or suggestions please [submit an issue](https://github.com/williamdemeo/ISMA2004/issues).

-[Topics in Nonabelian Harmonic Analysis and DSP Applications]: https://github.com/williamdemeo/ISMA2004/raw/master/DeMeo-ISMA2004-FinalPaper.pdf
+[Topics in Nonabelian Harmonic Analysis and DSP Applications]: https://github.com/williamdemeo/ISMA2004/raw/master/DeMeo-ISMA2004.pdf